‘I consider myself to be the luckiest guy on theRead more...

 Working alongside producer Richie Zito, whose most recent work had included Heart and Cher, Poison commenced work on their first album without DeVille at A&M Studios in Hollywood.
 While both Open Up and Say…Ahh! and Flesh & Blood had demonstrated Michaels’ love of blues and the band’s desire to distance themselves from the fledging hair metal scene, the inclusion of Kotzen as both guitarist and songwriter gave the band a style that would sound almost alien to fans of Look What the Cat Dragged In.
 Released in February 1993, Native Tongue failed to match the success of its predecessor as the youth of America patiently waited for the next album from Nirvana.
 ‘New guitarist Richie Kotzen is passably whiz-like and drummer Rikki Rockett establishes himself on every track as one of the genre’s heavy hitters,’ stated Deborah Frost’s largely negative review for Rolling Stone.
 ‘But Poison may have to dream up sharper material than Native Tongue’s if it wants to keep talking, dirty or otherwise, to the hordes.’

 ‘Being in Poison helped me grow my bank account for a year, but grow as a musician?
 Are you serious?
 Being in Poison helped me forget I was a musician,’ declared Kotzen to Metal-Rules.
 ‘Well when I was in Poison I was the only one making any music so yes, I fit musically.
 I’m not really sure if those guys even played on their own records before I got there, I know C.C. did.
 I know I played the bass on a few songs on Native Tongue.
 When I went on tour with them did I fit musically?
 Fuck no. I think if Rikki could have counted to four without getting confused it would have been easier to fit in.
 It was nothing personal…I think my mind was starting to rot away…g, c, d, over and fucking over.
 The best thing about being in Poison was fucking.
 A lot of fucking.
 I couldn’t stop fucking.
 At first it was fun but then I started to get so weak.’
-Much like DeVille, Kotzen would be abruptly fired from the band but rumours soon began to circulate that the guitarist had started a relationship with Deanna Eve, then engaged to Rockett and so Poison recruited Cher alumnus Blues Saraceno as a replacement.
+Much like DeVille, Kotzen would be abruptly fired from the band when rumours began to circulate that the guitarist had started a relationship with Rockett’s fiancée Deanna Eve.

-Having performed on the tracks Sexual Thing and Lay Your Body Down, both of which were included on the retrospective Greatest Hits, Saraceno and Poison entered the studio to work on their next album, Crack a Smile.
-Around this time Michaels embarked on a high profile relationship with Baywatch star and Playboy model Pamela Anderson, although she would eventually marry Mötley Crüe drummer Tommy Lee some time later.
-The album would ultimately shelved for the next six years shelved and Michaels turned his attention to filmmaking; writing, co-directing and starring as a convicted murderer in the thriller A Letter from Death Row.
+Having performed on the tracks Sexual Thing and Lay Your Body Down, both of which were included on the retrospective Greatest Hits in 1996, Kotzen’s replacement Blues Saraceno and Poison entered the studio to work on their next album, Crack a Smile.
+Around this time Michaels embarked on a high profile relationship with Baywatch star and Playboy model Pamela Anderson, whom would eventually marry Mötley Crüe drummer Tommy Lee.
+The album would ultimately be shelved for the next few years and Michaels instead turned his attention to filmmaking; writing, co-directing and starring as a convicted murderer in the thriller A Letter from Death Row.
 ‘I really loved working with Blues,’ Rockett would recall to Sleaze Roxx two decades later.
 ‘We became very good friends…I think Blues’ style fit Poison better than Richie’s playing did.
 Native Tongue was such a departure but I think it was good for us.
 I think we needed to do that.’